Zatte/gopylibs/pystring/Readme.md

 outline required feature flags necessary to attain compatibility in "dialects".

 ## Out of scope
 Python 2.X `(string % dict)` compatibility.
 3.X is enough.
-Small PRs could be welcome if not too obstructive for maintainability.

 ## TODO
 Format() - Support locale aware formatting
 - [x] The 'z' option coerces negative zero floating-point values to positive zero after rounding to the format precision.
 This option is only valid for floating-point presentation types.
-- [ ] The ',' option signals the use of a comma for a thousands separator.
+- [x] The ',' option signals the use of a comma for a thousands separator.
 For a locale aware separator, use the 'n' integer presentation type instead
-- [ ] The '_' option signals the use of an underscore for a thousands separator for floating point presentation types and for integer presentation type 'd'.
+- [x] The '_' option signals the use of an underscore for a thousands separator for floating point presentation types and for integer presentation type 'd'.
 For integer presentation types 'b', 'o', 'x', and 'X', underscores will be inserted every 4 digits.
 For other presentation types, specifying this option is an error.

 Other features
 - [ ] Support Template strings https://docs.python.org/3/library/string.html#template-strings